Mustafa IV: Reign

 Mustafa ascended to the throne after the deposition of his cousin, Selim, on 29 May 1807.
-He came to the throne in the wake of the turbulent events that led to the fatwa against Selim for "introduce[ing] among the Muslims the manners of infidels and showing an intention to suppress the Janissaries."
+He came to the throne in the wake of the turbulent events that led to the fatwa against Selim for "introduc[ing] among the Muslims the manners of infidels and showing an intention to suppress the Janissaries".
 Selim fled to the palace, where he swore fealty to his cousin as the new sultan, and attempted to commit suicide.
-Mustafa spared his life by smashing the cup of poison that his cousin attempted to drink.
+Mustafa spared his life by smashing the cup of poison that his cousin tried to drink.

 Mustafa's brief reign was turbulent.
 Immediately upon ascending to the throne, the Janissaries rioted throughout Constantinople, looting and murdering anyone who appeared to support Selim.
-More threatening, however, was a truce signed with the Russians, which freed Mustafa Pasha, a pro-reformist commander stationed on the Danube to march his army back to Constantinople in an effort to restore Selim.
+More threatening, however, was a truce signed with the Russians, which freed Mustafa Pasha, a pro-reformist commander stationed on the Danube, to march his army back to Constantinople to restore Selim.
 With the aid of the Grand Vizier of Adrianople, the army marched on the capital and seized the palace.

-Sarıbeyzade Aleko, the interpreter of Fenerli Divan-ı Hümayun, was executed on 11 September 1807 because he was involved in spying on government affairs that were not related to his job.
-It was written that he gave the betrayal and state secrets to the enemy in the label hanging around his neck.
-This execution tightened Ottoman-French relations.
-French envoy Sebastiani protested the execution of Aleko, who was under the patronage of the government by going to Babıali.
+Sarıbeyzade Aleko, the interpreter of Fenerli Divan-ı Hümayun, was executed on 11 September 1807 because he was involved in spying on government affairs unrelated to his job.
+It was written on the label hanging around his neck that he gave state secrets to the enemy.
+This execution strained relations with France.
+French envoy Sebastiani protested the execution of Aleko, who was under the government's patronage, by going to Babıali.
 After the cease-fire agreement signed in the Russian lada and the turmoil in the Silistra army, the Ottoman troops returned to Edirne, who had no army character left.

-Meanwhile in Istanbul and Edirne, after a long winter, centre frosts were experienced, shortages and wood shortages were experienced.
-The situation of the troops and the cadre of Edirne was devastated.
-Soldiers were asked to dispatch soldiers from the provincial governors, until only an exquisite number of soldiers had come from a few places near Istanbul such as Izmit and Şile.
-The pro-Nizam-ı Cedid protestors in Anatolia and Çapanoğlu Süleyman Bey, in the first place, had cut all kinds of aid towards Istanbul.
+Meanwhile, in Istanbul and Edirne, after a long winter with severe frosts, shortages and wood shortages were experienced.
+Troops starved, and the cadre of Edirne was devastated.
+Soldiers were asked to dispatch soldiers from the provincial governors until only a few had come from places near Istanbul, such as Izmit and Şile.
+The pro-New Order protestors in Anatolia and Çapanoğlu Süleyman Bey, in the first place, had cut all kinds of aid towards Istanbul.

-Attempting to secure his position by positing himself as the only surviving heir of Osman, Mustafa ordered both Selim and his brother Mahmud murdered at Topkapı Palace, Constantinople.
-He then ordered his guards to show the rebels Selim's body, and they promptly tossed it into the inner courtyard of the palace.
-Mustafa then ascended his throne, assuming that Mahmud was also dead, but the prince had been hiding in the furnace of a bath.
-Just as the rebels demanded that Mustafa "yield his place to a worthier," Mahmud revealed himself, and Mustafa was deposed.
+Attempting to secure his position by positing himself as Osman's only surviving heir, Mustafa ordered Selim and his brother Mahmud murdered at Topkapı Palace in Constantinople.
+He then ordered his guards to show the rebels Selim's body, and they promptly tossed it into the palace's inner courtyard.
+Mustafa then ascended his throne, assuming that Mahmud was also dead, but the prince had been hiding in a bath furnace.
+Just as the rebels demanded that Mustafa "yield his place to a worthier", Mahmud revealed himself, and Mustafa was deposed.
 The failure of his short reign prevented the efforts to undo the reforms, which continued under Mahmud.

 Death

-Mustafa was later killed on Mahmud's orders on 16 November 1808, and was buried in his father's mausoleum.
+Mustafa was later killed on Mahmud's orders on 16 November 1808 and was buried in his father's mausoleum.